About the Breast Cancer Family Registry

 - The Principal Investigators at each BCFR site are:

-- Esther John, PhD, Cancer Prevention Institute of California in Fremont, CA
+- Esther John, PhD, Stanford University in Stanford, CA

 - Mary Beth Terry, PhD, Columbia University in New York, NY